Azure/azqr/README.md

 ## Advanced Features

-Azure Quick Review includes optional **internal plugins** that provide advanced analytics beyond standard compliance recommendations.
-These plugins are disabled by default and must be explicitly enabled.
+Azure Quick Review includes optional **internal plugins** that provide advanced analytics beyond standard recommendations.
+Plugins can be run as standalone commands for faster execution or integrated with full scans.

 ### OpenAI Throttling Monitor

-**Flag**: `--openai-throttling`

 Monitors Azure OpenAI and Cognitive Services accounts for throttling (HTTP 429 errors) to identify capacity constraints.